 In general embedded video content is found in almost half (49%) of sites that appear in the top 10 Google search results.
 For ecommerce and online retail searches it is only present in 35%.
 Video is obviously useful for demonstrating product installation or set up, but Google has learned that the most relevant results often tend to be retail sites that carry catalogue style listings allowing searchers to easily compare choices from an overview of products featuring small product images and descriptions.

 6) Avoid hosting ads on your pages

-Just 3% of sites that feature on the first page of Google for online retail searches carry Google AdSense advertising compared with 9% of first page results for general searches.
-While in many other industries advertising is an acceptable form of website monetisation, Google appears to believe it is less well suited to online retail sites.
+Advertising is a distraction from purchase, and most ecommerce sites limit the advertising content heavily.
+Looking at the Google AdSense program, the correlation is clear: just 3% of sites that feature on the first page of Google for online retail searches carry AdSense advertising compared with 9% of first page results for general searches.
+While in many other industries advertising is an acceptable form of website monetization, Google’s search result rankings appear to show it is less well suited to online retail sites.
 This could be because, too much additional information such as ads and offers about other products could distract from the product the searcher is currently viewing.